-BioPods encourage healthy proprioceptive reflex function by providing variable “springy” stimulus under the center of your arches that continually engages and optimizes the Protective Reflexes throughout the feet, legs, hips and back.
+BioPods insoles and footwear provide a safe “spring-like” variable stimulus under the center of your arches that continually engages and optimizes your body’s protective reflexes in the feet, legs, hips and back when walking, running, or other weight-bearing movement.

 Soft Tissue Adaptation Phase

-When using BioPods for the first time, the body's neuromuscular systems will undergo a Soft Tissue Adaptation Phase as the feet, legs, hips, and back respond to BioPods’ stimulus.
-As with any neuromuscular muscle training, the Soft Tissue Adaptation Phase takes approximately 6-8 weeks for most individuals but can take longer for those sufferers noted below.
+When using BioPods insoles and footwear for the first time, the body's neuromuscular systems will undergo a soft tissue adaptation phase as the feet, legs, hips, and back respond to the BioPods stimulus.
+As with any neuromuscular muscle training, the soft tissue adaptation phase takes approximately 6-8 weeks for most individuals, but can take longer for those sufferers noted below.
 During this period, it is normal to experience transitory twinges or tightness in various areas at different times.
 It is during this period that latent historical scar tissue or fibrosis may become noticeable in the form of soreness.
 Seek advice from medical professionals who specialize in soft tissue mobilization, as noted below, if soreness persists.